 Route Mileage Options:

-Option 2: Participate in the 75-miles per day route.
+Option 2: Participate in the approx. 75-miles per day route.
 This route is meant for more experienced cyclists.

 *All route markings are in the same color each day and are noted the morning of the ride.
 Please listen to announcements for route hickey color information.